-In this section, we compare MEAS with these state-of-theart techniques regarding security properties, parallelizability, randomness, and memory overhead.
-Our methodology to assess the overheads is independent of any concrete implementation and allows to precisely state the asymptotic memory requirements of all schemes for any real-world instance.
-It shows that MEAS can efficiently provide first-order DPAsecure memory encryption and authentication at roughly the same cost as existing authentication techniques, which, on the other hand, completely lack the consideration of DPA at all.
-Put into numbers, a 4-ary, first-order DPA secure MEAS instance for standard hard disks results in a very low memory overhead of 7.3%.
-Contrary to that, using DPA-protected implementations in contemporary memory encryption and authentication schemes would be impractical due to their massive implementation overheads.
+In this section, we compare MEAS with these stateof-the-art techniques regarding security properties, parallelizability, randomness, and memory overhead.
+Our methodology to assess the memory overheads is independent of any concrete implementation, precisely states the asymptotic memory requirements of all schemes, and is realistic for any real-world instance.
+In addition, we evaluate the practical performance of our MEAS implementation from Section 8 compared to TEC trees when encrypting RAM.
+It shows that MEAS efficiently provides first-order DPA-secure memory encryption and authentication at roughly the same memory overhead and performance as existing authentication techniques, which, on the other hand, completely lack the consideration of DPA at all.
+In particular, the 4-ary instance of MEAS-v2 is a highly suitable choice for DPA-secure encryption and authentication of RAM.

-7.1 Security Properties
+9.1 Security Properties